Develatio/django-walletpass/README.md

 ```

 If the base directory contains a `pass.json` it will be loaded, but remember
-that required attributes of `pass.json` will be overriden during build process
+that required attributes of `pass.json` will be overwritten during build process
 using this values:

 ```